ferdidolot/CLOUD-COMPUTING-CLASS-2018/Lab6_Optional/README.md

 We have decided to analyze images from Flickr, by using Flickr API.

 In the `environment.sh` file we have define the environment variables like below.
-We have replaced the `YOURFLICKPUBLIC` and `YOURFLICKRSECRET` with the API public key and secret for our account, to enable authentication.
+We have replaced the `YOURFLICKRPUBLIC` and `YOURFLICKRSECRET` with the API public key and secret for our account, to enable authentication.
 Also we have specified the path for our credentials of the Google Cloud Platform.

 ```